-Why should I switch to clipless pedals?
+Why you should switch to clipless pedals

-Are you looking for confidence and consistency on your bicycle?
-What is the single best upgrade that you can make for your bicycle that will make the biggest impact on your riding?
+Question: What is the single best upgrade that you can make for your bicycle that will make the biggest impact on your riding?

 That’s right, clipless pedals and a quality pair of cycling shoes will change your view on pedaling your bicycle forever.
 Clipless pedals are just like a conventional bicycle pedal; a spindle that attaches to the crank arm, bearings and platform for your foot except for one detail, you connect to the pedal through a small locking mechanism.
 This attachment comes in two parts: the pedal and the cleat.
 Cleats are designed to give the rider a solid connection with the bicycle but also allows the rider to “unclip” at his/her desire.
 The pedals are designed with a specific degree of float.
 The word float is used to describe a degree the pedal will “un-clip”.
 Float allows your foot to move around in the pedal, not give you the “locked in” feeling.
 Some pedals designs have more than float then others so make sure to understand what amount of float is good for your riding style.

 So what’s the big deal?